posl/sugihara_record_resolver/README.md

 ### Dataset OSS URLs
 We provide dataset OSS urls in 'list' directory.
-Note that some of them may not be available now because we collected these URLs by scraping on June 1, 2023.
+(Note that some of the links may no longer be valid.)

 ```
 .